MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

     sudo <CudaInstaller>.run -silent -driver
 ```

-Ignore it
+Ignore this warning.

-* If stopped during the steps above, start X Windows manager.
+If stopped during the steps above, start X Windows manager.
 Refer to your platform documentation for exact commands.

-Example: for Ubuntu use the following command (in case of `lightdm` as your X Windows manager):
+**Example:** for Ubuntu use the following command (in case of `lightdm` as your X Windows manager):

 ```
 sudo start lightdm
 ```

-* Add the following environment variable to your current session and your `.bashrc` profile (if you modified the default paths during the CUDA installation, change the values below accordingly):
+Add the following environment variable to your current session and your `.bashrc` profile (if you modified the default paths during the CUDA installation, change the values below accordingly):

 ```
 export PATH=/usr/local/cuda-8.0/bin:$PATH